Enteee/duckpond.ch/_drafts/tofu-for-containers.md

 **NEVER EVER DO THIS!**

 On the other hand, doing the right thing, forwarding and installing the certificate inside the container can be tricky.
-Because in order to achive this, there are steps needed by the image maintiner as well as the poor soul running the container.
-Woudln't it be nice if you don't need to worry about certificates when deploying a container?
+Because in order to achieve this, there are steps needed by the image maintainer as well as the poor soul running the container.
+Wouldn't it be nice if you don't need to worry about certificates when deploying a container?

 TOFU can be a good trade-off between security and usability.
 The idea is simple: Early on, we try to